chenlinear/chenlinear.github.io/content/posts/20231011-wow-it-fits-secondhand-machine-learning.md

 Use `fastai` to load pretrained model `ResNet18`, `ResNet26`, `ResNet34`, `ResNet50`, `ConvNext_Nano`, `ConvNext_Tiny`.

-### §5.3 Category "Unknown"
+### §5.3 Category "Unknown", Confidence Level

 - Choose the size of the model by the size of the dataset, to avoid overfitting.
 - When the output probability of the final MLP layer is not dominated by one category (less than 95% or some threshold), you should be extra careful.
 Because actually this prediction is not correct.
+There is an entire research field on predicting the confidence level of a prediction, see [[2103.15718] _von Mises-Fisher Loss: An Exploration of Embedding Geometries for Supervised Learning_](https://arxiv.org/abs/2103.15718), [[2107.03342] _A Survey of Uncertainty in Deep Neural Networks_](https://arxiv.org/abs/2107.03342), [[1706.04599] _On Calibration of Modern Neural Networks_](https://arxiv.org/abs/1706.04599).